Existence and convergence of the Beris-Edwards system with general Landau-de Gennes energy: Introduction

 \section{Introduction}

-The classical Ericksen-Leslie theory (\cite {Er}, \cite {Le}) successfully describes the dynamic flow of uniaxial nematic liquid crystals.
+The classical Ericksen-Leslie theory (\cite {Er}, \cite{Le}) successfully describes the dynamic flow of uniaxial nematic liquid crystals.
 In \cite{BE94}, Beris-Edwards pointed out that the Ericksen-Leslie flow theory has a limited domain of applications to liquid crystals.
 Therefore, based on the celebrated Landau-de Gennes $Q$-tensor theory, Beris-Edwards \cite{BE94} proposed a general hydrodynamic theory to describe flows of liquid crystals in modeling both uniaxial and biaxial nematic liquid crystals.

-In 1971, de Gennes \cite{De} introduced a $Q$-tensor order parameter to establish the Landau-de Gennes theory, which has been one of the successful continuum theories in modeling both uniaxial and biaxial nematic liquid crystals (c.f. \cite{DP}, \cite{Ba}).
-Mathematically, the Landau-de Gennes theory is described by a Landau-de Gennes functional in the space of symmetric and traceless $3\times3$ matrices
+In 1971, de Gennes \cite{De} introduced a $Q$-tensor order parameter to establish the Landau-de Gennes theory, which has been one of the successful continuum theories in modeling both uniaxial and biaxial nematic liquid crystals (cf. \cite{DP}, \cite{Ba}).
+Mathematically, the Landau-de Gennes theory is described by the space of symmetric and traceless $3\times3$ matrices